engpetermwangi/Weather-Forecast/README.md

 # Weather-Forecast
-Make agriculture planning decisions based on predistions by this React + Flask app.
+Make agriculture planning decisions based on predictions by this React + Flask app.
 Fetch weather data and forecast from OpenWeather API.